-\textbf{Efficiency Comparison} Prefix Global can outperform full attention, while only requiring $O((l-k)\cdot r + k\cdot l)$ attention complexity for $k$ global tokens.
+\textbf{Efficiency Comparison.} Prefix Global can outperform full attention, while only requiring $O((l-k)\cdot r + k\cdot l)$ attention complexity for $k$ global tokens.
 When implementing the Prefix Global attention, we manually created tensors representing block sparsity to avoid computing the full cross attention.
-We provide the approximate number of FLOPs of each attention mechanism in Table~\ref{tab:approxflops} when ignoring the number of attention heads and embedding dimension.
+We provide the approximate number of FLOPs for each attention mechanism in Table~\ref{tab:approxflops} when ignoring the number of attention heads and embedding dimension.
 At the 2k input sequence length Prefix Global requires about half the FLOPs of full attention, and experimentally takes about half the time to complete the same experiment with all other settings fixed.
 The number of FLOPs of Prefix Global at 4k is just over those of full attention at the 2k input length, and is able to fit into memory and maximize performance for each task.

-Lastly, the full attention and prefix global FLOP difference grows with sequence length.
-This can sometimes be seen experimentally: performance gaps are larger between full and prefix global for page description at 2k vs. 1k (0.20 vs. 0.09).
+Lastly, the full attention and Prefix Global FLOP difference grows with sequence length.
+This can sometimes be seen experimentally: performance gaps are larger between full and Prefix Global for page description at 2k vs. 1k (0.20 vs. 0.09).